What is SEO? Defined by 40+ SEO Experts by Rebekah Bek

 Although SEO requires the most upfront investment (time and money), it’s the most scalable customer acquisition channel over the long‐term.
 I would also argue that it’s the most affordable (as far as CAC) in the long‐term.

-Founder Gotch SEO
+Nathan Gotch, Founder Gotch SEO

 Whether you call it SEO or something else, the main purpose of our job is to create and modify websites so that search engines and users find them useful.
 Our goal is to recommend changes to help the business get more customers and make more money.
 Those changes may be as follows: